She is currenty preparing QDROs and DROs only for her divorce mediation clients.

 QDROs must bridge and comply with both federal and state law.
 Marriage and divorce law is state-specific.
-Separation agreements (divorce agreements) and judges who approve them tend to focus on state marriage and property laws.
+Separation agreements (divorce agreements) and the judges who approve them tend to focus on state marriage and property laws.

-Pension administrators who approve QDROs in contrast, are oriented to federal ERISA and labor laws, which are designed to protect the rights of pension participants.
-For state employees, the pension administrators are guided by state labor and pension laws, which, like ERISA, are designed to protect workers by preventing anyone from getting access to the worker’s retirement money or pension.
+Retirement account administrators who approve QDROs in contrast, are oriented to federal ERISA and labor laws, which are designed to protect the rights of retirement plan participants.
+For state employees, the administrators are guided by state labor and pension laws, which, like ERISA, are designed to protect workers by preventing anyone from getting access to the worker’s retirement money or pension.

 A QDRO bridges the gap between state-specific divorce law documents and (often federal) pension protection laws.
 Because of this gap between state marriage laws and (often) federal labor laws, many divorce lawyers do not adequately specify how retirement assets are to be divided when they draft their separation agreements.
 See “When do I file my QDRO”, below, for a description of the problems caused by separation agreements drafted by lawyers unfamiliar with the details and specification of contingencies required by QDROs.

 Dividing retirement assets with a QDRO involves multiple steps.

 Attorney Rueschemeyer usually drafts the QDRO within a week, but the entire QDRO process typically takes 2-6 months or longer, even if the QDRO preparer has a draft of the document within a week.
 It takes this long because it involves coordinating many steps among many people: the ex-spouses, their lawyers, the judge, and the plan administrator.
 Even if each party takes only a few days or a week to do their part in moving the process to the next step, these successive steps quickly add up.
 If a pension administration office is understaffed, which is often the case for MA state pensions, the pension administrator may take many weeks to respond to preapproval requests or other correspondence.